i-dot-ai/ai-gov-uk-website/README.md

 ## Content Management System (CMS)

-Contentful is used as the CMS.
-Content is gradually being moved over to this.
-You will need to add the required values to your `.env`.
+DecapCMS is our main CMS.
+Contentful still has some older content which isgradually being moved over.
+You will need to add the required values to your `.env` for both of these.

 ### Blogs preview